DeianPetrov/Project-2048/README.md

 possible improvements:
 * putting the menu in a function for the purpose of easier calling
 * connect the menu and playgame, not just exit the game
+* fix the memory leak, the randomisation of 2 and 4, simplify the file handling